Seven Hours to Judgment

 Seven Hours to Judgment is rated R. Parents should be aware that it contains violence, action sequences, mature themes.
 It is intended for mature audiences only.

-Analyzing the audience sentiment, IMDb rating of 3.8/10, and global collection metrics, Seven Hours to Judgment stands as a challenging project for the creators.
-It remains an essential piece of the 1988 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 4.4/10, and global performance metrics, Seven Hours to Judgment is classified as a FLOP.
+It remains an essential part of the 1988 cinematic calendar.

 Frequently Asked Questions